Translate

 The United Kingdom of Israel

-There are two instances in the 24 books of the Hebrew Bible when 'toldot' is spelled perfectly.
-The first relates creation as a preparation for the souls that follow into the world.
-The second declares the purpose of the first; a soul, of the generations of Peretz from whom King David, the Messianic root descended through Ruth.
+There are only two instances in the 24 books of the Hebrew Bible where the commonly used word 'toldot' (generations) is perfected.
+The first relates creation as a preparation for the souls that would follow into the world.
+The second declared the purpose of the first; a soul, through Judah and Tamar of the generations from Peretz to Boaz and Ruth (the second perfect spelling) from whom King David, the Messianic root descended.
+But, according to Kabbala, this would be preceded by the messianic soul of Joseph.

-After Jacob's daughter Dinah was raped he delayed telling his sons until they returned from the fields.
+Jacob's only daughter Dinah was raped, but Jacob delayed telling his sons until they returned from the fields.
 They were outraged by the defilement, but also their father's delay.
-They hated the baby and wanted to kill it.
-Jacob took her to the priests of Midian where he placed an amulet around her neck, left her in a 'SNeh' (bush) and sent a message to the high priest to care for her.
-She was named AeSNath, sourced from 'SNeh' and SiNai (hatred).
+They hated Dinah's baby and wanted to kill it.
+Jacob placed an amulet around her neck, took her to a mountain near the priests of Midyan, placed her in a 'SNeh' (bush) and sent a request to the high priest to care for her.
+She was named AeSNath, from 'SNeh' and SiNai (meaning hatred).

-Confronted by drought Jacob sent his sons to Egypt to buy supplies.
-They did not recognize Joseph, there they eventually presented the Viceroy of Egypt (Joseph) with Jacob's gift and bowed to him.
-At that moment Joseph realized his prophetic dream, of wheat sheaves bowing to the center sheaf had been fulfilled, he saw the divine providence.
-But, the gift from Jacob surprised him because it contained three of the same "unusual" elements צֳרִי֙ וּמְעַ֣ט דְּבַ֔שׁ נְכֹ֣את וָלֹ֔ט בָּטְנִ֖ים וּשְׁקֵדִֽים: that accompanied him on his caravan to Egypt.
-A hint from his prophetic father that 30 years earlier, his regional diplomacy played its part to ensure Aesnath accompanied Joseph on his exile in Egypt?
+The Torah returns us to the story.
+22 years later, confronted by drought, Jacob sent his sons to Egypt to buy supplies.
+They did not recognize Joseph who had become the Viceroy of Egypt, they presented him with Jacob's gift and bowed to him.
+At that moment Joseph realized his prophetic dreams, that had caused such hatred.
+But, Jacob's gift surprised him because it contained three of the same "unusual" elements צֳרִי֙ וּמְעַ֣ט דְּבַ֔שׁ נְכֹ֣את וָלֹ֔ט בָּטְנִ֖ים וּשְׁקֵדִֽים: of the "treasure house" that accompanied him on his caravan to Egypt.
+Perhaps a hint that his prophetic father had orchestrated the regional priestly diplomacy to ensure Aesnath accompanied Joseph on his exile in Egypt.

-If Jacob prophetically knew Joseph was alive, why did he mourn the 22 years of Joseph's absence?
-Because, his son's denied selling Joseph and Joseph who was free to communicate chose not to reach out, for 22 years.
-In Egypt Judah assumed responsibility for Benjamin who 22 years earlier was too young to be implicated, so Judah had to bind him to the oath the brothers had entered never to reveal their darkest secret, about the sale of Joseph to their father.
-Joseph admitting his own shortcoming cried on Benjamin's neck, he too was now bound with Israel (Jacob), united in their collective silence.
+If even prophetically Jacob knew Joseph was alive, why did he mourn the 22 years of Joseph's absence?
+Because, his son's collectively lied about selling Joseph.
+And, Joseph was not innocent, free to communicate he chose not to reach out, for 22 years!
+In the brothers final confrontation with Joseph Judah assumed responsibility for Benjamin who was too young to be implicated in the devilish scheme his brothers perpetrated against Joseph.
+With that collective realization Judah bound Benjamin to the oath their brothers had once entered, never to reveal their darkest secret, about the sale of Joseph to their father and Joseph, admitting his own shortcoming, fell on the necks (Torah uses the plural) of his younger brother Benjamin.
+Together they wept over the trauma of their brotherly fracture that would result in the future destruction of Jerusalem's temples.
+But, the sons of Israel (Jacob) were united, bound by their collective silence.

 Wednesday, November 03, 2021